 ASU 2014-09 was scheduled to be effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
 Early application is not permitted.
 In August 2015, the FASB issued ASU 2015-14, "Revenue from Contracts with Customers (Topic 606): Deferral of Effective Date" ("ASU 2015-14") which defers the effective date of ASU 2014-09 by one year.
 ASU 2014-09 is now effective for annual reporting periods after December 15, 2017 including interim periods within that reporting period.
-Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods beginning after December 15, 2016, including interim reporting periods statements.
+Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting periods statements.

-In June 2014, ASU 2014-12, "Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period" ("ASU No. 2014-12") was issued.
-ASU No. 2014-12 requires that a performance target that affects vesting and that could be achieved after the requisite service period be treated as a performance condition.
-An entity should recognize compensation cost in the period in which it becomes probable that the performance target will be achieved and should represent the compensation cost attributable to the periods for which the requisite service has already been rendered.
-If the performance target becomes probable of being achieved before the end of the requisite service period, the remaining unrecognized compensation cost should reflect the number of awards that are expected to vest and should be adjusted to reflect those awards that ultimately vest.
-ASU 2014-12 becomes effective for interim and annual periods beginning on or after December 15, 2015.
-Early adoption is permitted.
-The Company is currently evaluating the effects of adopting ASU 2014-12 on its consolidated financial statements.
+Effective January 1, 2016, the Company adopted ASU 2014-12, "Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period" ("ASU No. 2014-12").
+ASU No. 2014-12 requires that a performance target that affects vesting and that could be achieved after the requisite service period is treated as a performance condition.
+An entity should recognize compensation cost in the period in which it becomes probable that the performance target becomes probable of being achieved before the end of the requisite service period, the remaining unrecognized compensation cost should be recognized prospectively over the remaining requisite service period.
+The total amount of compensation cost recognized during and after the requisite service period should reflect the number of awards that are expected to vest and should be adjusted to reflect those awards that ultimately vest.
+ASU 2014-12 became effective for interim and annual periods beginning on or after December 15, 2015.
+The adoption of ASU 2014-12 did not have a significant impact on the Company's consolidated financial statements.

 In June 2014, ASU 2014-15, "Presentation of Financial Statements - Going Concern (Subtopic 205-40): Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern" ("ASU No. 2014-15") was issued.
 Before the issuance of ASU 2014-15, there was no guidance in U.S. GAAP about management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern or to provide related footnote disclosures.
 This guidance is expected to reduce the diversity in the timing and content of footnote disclosures.
 ASU 2014-15 requires management to assess an entity's ability to continue as a going concern by incorporating and expanding upon certain principles that are currently in U.S. auditing standards as specified in the guidance.
-ASU 2014-15 becomes effective for the annual period ending after December 15, 2016 and for annual and interim periods thereafter.
+ASU 2014-15 becomes effective for the annual period ending after December 15, 2016 (year ended June 30, 2017 for the Company) and for annual and interim periods thereafter.
 Early adoption is permitted.
 The Company is currently evaluating the effects of adopting ASU 2014-15 on its consolidated financial statements but the adoption is not expected to have a significant impact on the Company's consolidated financial statements.